Ahsan70/DependencyInjectionMVC5/README.md

 # DependencyInjection MVC5

-I'm using in this WebApp DI with Ninject and Autofac in easy way
+I'm using in this WebApp DI with Ninject and Autofac.